On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Results

 \section{Results}

-In this section, we study whether there is a base model family that is more suitable for text generation conditioned on images and text.
-Specifically, we compare: (i) a joint vision-and-language model, VLP (\sect{subsec:unified_models}), (ii) a visually adapted PLM, VA-T5 (\sect{subsec:vision_lms}), and (iii) VL-T5 / VL-BART, a combination of the previous two model families (\sect{subsec:combined approaches}), for self-rationalization of three tasks overviewed in Figure \ref{fig:illustration} and Table \ref{tab:dataset_stats}.
-The benefits and downsides of (i) and (ii) are outlined in Table \ref{tab:open_research_questions}.

-Before presenting the outcomes of this comparison in \sect{sec:main_comparison}, in \sect{subsec:va_t5_features}--\sect{sec:va_t5_model_size} we study the impact of the choice of image features and model size on VA-T5's performance.
+To study whether there is a base model family that is more suitable for text generation conditioned on images and text, we compare: (i) a joint vision-and-language model, VLP (\sect{subsec:unified_models}), (ii) a visually adapted PLM, VA-T5 (\sect{subsec:vision_lms}), and (iii) VL-T5 / VL-BART, a combination of the previous two model families (\sect{subsec:combined approaches}), for self-rationalization of the three tasks in Figure \ref{fig:illustration} and Table \ref{tab:dataset_stats}.
+The benefits and downsides of (i) and (ii) are outlined in Table \ref{tab:benefits_downsides}.
+Before presenting the outcomes of this comparison in \sect{sec:main_comparison}, we study the impact of the choice of image features and model size on VA-T5's performance.